emmeowzing/gitlabci-lint-pre-commit-hook/README.md

-# GitLab CI validation pre-commit-hook
+# GitLab CI lint pre-commit-hook

 This is a [pre-commit hook](https://pre-commit.com/) that uses GitLab's `/api/v4/ci/lint` lint endpoint to validate the contents of `.gitlab-ci.yml` files.
 This is similar in fashion to how CircleCI pre-commit hooks validate that product's required configs, which is by uploading your config to an endpoint.